poonchuanan/tp/docs/UserGuide.md

 ### Move an activity to another position
-Moves an activity to another position in the current list
+Moves an activity to another position in the last shown list

 Format: `move from/ **INDEX1** below/ **INDEX2**`